-Let us be your pet's home away from home in our boarding facility while you are vacationing.
+Let us be your pet's home away from home in our boarding facility while you are on vacation.
 Special dietary and medicals needs can be provided during your pet's stay with us.
-Your canine friend will enjoy scheduled time outside in our outdoor kennel area, weather permitting, and if you are away more than four days, your dog will receive a bath so he/she is fresh and clean when going home.
-Our boarding facility can accommodate kitties and also exotic pets, some of which include birds, ferrets, and rabbits.
-Call us to make your reservation!
+Your canine friend will enjoy scheduled time outside in our outdoor kennel area, weather permitting, and if you are away more than four days, your dog will receive a complimentary bath so he/she is fresh and clean when going home.
+Our boarding facility can also accommodate felines and exotic pets in a separate area, including birds, ferrets, and rabbits.
+Call us to make your pet boarding reservation!

 Many of our clients have asked about the threat of canine influenza to their dogs.
 Canine flu is a highly contagious respiratory virus with nearly all dogs that are exposed becoming infected within a few days after exposure.
 This disease is highly contagious, dogs that are around other dogs (boarding, grooming, dog shows, dog parks, contact iwth neighbors' dogs) are at increased risk.